mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

     user@host:~/cldemo2#
     ```

 3. Run the `start-blank-topology.sh` script to launch the simulation.
-If you do not intent to use NetQ, add the `--no-netq` option.
+If you do not intend to use NetQ, add the `--no-netq` option.

     ```
     user@host:~/cldemo2# ./start-blank-topology.sh --no-netq